ULTIMATE LONDON 2-DAY SPECIAL PRIVATE TOUR

 On both days your driver-guide will pick-you up from your central London hotel or place of residence at the specified time.
 Lunch can be arranged at an appropriate venue (tour price does not include food or refreshments).

-The tour is offered at a special reduced price, saving you at least £175.00 against booking the two options separately.
+The second day of this tour is offered at half price, saving you up to £340.00 against booking the two options separately.
 Tour days must run consecutively, so choose the dates to suit your schedule.
 All attraction admission fees will be booked in advance.
 Your guide will take you via a private entrance whenever possible, avoiding delays in lines.

 First, we take a private guided tour of the famous Westminster Abbey.
 Crowning glory, focus for royal events, and one of the world’s greatest churches.
 This private guided tour visits the place where kings and queens have been crowned for a thousand years.
 Your guide will take you through a gothic labyrinth where you’ll discover the tombs of the legendary royal women of the past, such as the Virgin Queen, Bloody Mary and Mary Queen of Scots.
 See too, the magnificent Henry VII Chapel ceiling.
 In more recent times, the Abbey was the venue for the royal wedding of Prince William and Kate Middleton.
 Prince William’s grandparents, the Queen and Prince Philip, married here too, as did his great grandparents, George VI and Queen Elizabeth, the Queen Mother.
 It was also the venue for the memorable funeral of Prince William’s mother Diana, Princess of Wales, in 1997.
 Something of a national mausoleum, the Abbey is also the final resting places of Newton, Darwin and Dickens.
 (Not Sundays.
 Alternative attractions may be substituted.)